PSL-davidcastro/streaming-node/README.md

 - **Frontend Interface**: Interactive web UI for testing the streaming LLM functionality with real-time display and performance metrics.
 - **Evaluation Pipeline**: Automatic story evaluation using AI with scoring on content quality, writing style, creativity, and emotional impact.
 - **Performance Dashboard**: Comprehensive analytics dashboard tracking evaluation performance over time with historical data and trends.
+- **Token Usage Analytics**: Detailed tracking of OpenAI API token consumption for cost analysis and optimization.
 - **Evaluation Logging**: Persistent storage of evaluation results and performance metrics for long-term analysis.
 - Modular code with support for environment variables via `dotenv`.